A Solution

 Indexed Universal Life

 Indexed universal life (IUL) insurance is a type of permanent life insurance that offers a death benefit and a cash value account.
 The cash value account is similar to a savings account and typically grows over time.
-IUL policies provide policyholders with more flexibility than other universal life insurance policies, allowing them to choose their premiums and how to allocate their cash value.
+IUL policies provide policyholders with more flexibility than other permanent life insurance policies, allowing them to choose their premiums and how to allocate their cash value.

 F.A.Q.